-Governor’s Office – News Release – Gov. Ige announces bond sale for capital improvement projectsPosted on Aug 12, 2020 in Latest News, Press Releases
+Governor’s Office – News Release – Gov. Ige announces bond sale for capital improvement projectsPosted on Aug 12, 2020 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. Ige announced today that the State of Hawaiʻi successfully sold $995 million of general obligation (GO) bonds.
 Proceeds from the sale will be used to finance capital improvement costs such as the acquisition, construction, and improvement of various public buildings and facilities, elementary and secondary schools, community college and university facilities, public libraries, and parks, and other public purposes.

 “This bond sale is a critical component of the state’s plan to stimulate the local economy by spending on capital projects that will keep many residents working while delivering needed improvements to our public facilities,” said Gov. Ige.

 The successful sale of nearly $1 billion of state general obligation bonds to a broad range of domestic and international investors speaks to continued confidence in the long-term prospects of the state.

 The state used video conferencing to engage Fitch, Moody’s, and Standard & Poor’s in the credit ratings process and presentations that were led by Gov. Ige.
 The ratings effort culminated with Fitch and Standard & Poor’s maintaining their ratings of AA+ with a negative outlook for the state’s general obligation bond debt.
 They cited the state’s increased reserves and control over a broad array of budget balancing options and the state’s strong financial position and management’s well-established, proactive budget monitoring practices, respectively.
 In assigning a revised rating of Aa2 with a stable outlook Moody’s acknowledged the state’s strong financial governance practices and noted the impact of the coronavirus pandemic on the state and its tourism industry.